dmchandrasinghe/CKA/note.md

 7. Networking:

-    Pods can communicate with each other using IP addresses or DNS names.
+    Pods can communicate with each other using IP addresses or DNS names in pod network created using kube-proxy service.
     Services provide a single point of access for pods.
     Ingress controllers allow external traffic to reach pods.